Puma SWOT Analysis

 3. Growth in other markets or industries via business diversification

-Puma has the opportunity to forge new partnerships with other firms, such as sports car manufacturers.
+Puma has the opportunity to forge new partnerships with other firms, such as sports car designers and manufacturers.
 This external strategic factor can help the company improve its product design through new ideas, especially those from firms that are not in the sporting goods industry.
 Growth in developing economies is another opportunity in this SWOT analysis of Puma.
 This external factor points to potentially high revenues in developing countries, if the company successfully implements a higher rate of market penetration to sell its athletic shoes, apparel, and accessories.
 Higher market penetration may require adjustments in Puma’s operations management strategies and tactics.
 Also, there is the opportunity to grow by diversifying the business, although the company currently continues to focus on its operations in the sporting goods industry.
 The opportunities in this SWOT analysis present an industry environment where Puma can continue to thrive and expect continuous growth.

-Threats (External Strategic Factors)
+Threats (External Factors)

-In the SWOT analysis model, threats are external factors that make business growth more difficult, such as through strategic barriers against Puma’s multinational market penetration.
+In the SWOT analysis model, threats are external strategic factors that make business growth more difficult, such as through strategic barriers against Puma’s multinational market penetration.
 These threats present obstacles to growing market share and expanding the company’s operations in the global sporting goods industry.
 The following threats are relevant to Puma’s operations:

 2. Imitation of athletic shoes, apparel, and accessories

-Summary & Recommendations – SWOT Analysis of Puma SE
+Summary & Recommendations – Puma SWOT Analysis

 References